difficulToName/MIT-6.824/README.md

 If they take "value" as time that word show up, why they don't use integer type as input?

 :) FUCK ME!
 The wc.so have source code.
 Just under dir "mrapps".
-The implementation is same as I thought, they use Itoa func, namely, turn a integer into string.
+The implementation is same as I thought, they use Itoa func, namely, turn an integer into string.
 But why they didn't just use this function directly but use a dynamic lib?

 #### Implement a distributed Mapreduce system.